-For the quarter ending Sept.
-30, 2019, the Matthews China Small Companies Fund returned 2.64% (Investor Class), outperforming its benchmark, the MSCI China Small Cap Index, which returned -7.88% over the same period.
+For the quarter ending March 31, 2020, the Matthews China Small Companies Fund returned 10.52% (Investor Class), outperforming its benchmark, the MSCI China Small Cap Index, which returned -13.19%.

-From both a top-down and bottom-up perspective, we continue to anticipate long-term sustainable growth in the Chinese economy and in corporate earnings.
-The market's concerns over escalating trade tensions should, in our view, have little impact on China's smaller companies given their domestic focus and lower dependence on financial leverage.
+From both a top-down and bottom-up perspective, we anticipate long-term sustainable growth in the Chinese economy and in corporate earnings.
+Market concerns over trade disruption should, in our view, have little impact on China's smaller companies, given their domestic focus and lower dependence on financial leverage.

 Performance Contributors and Detractors:

 During the first quarter, strong stock selection in the health care, consumer discretionary and information technology sectors contributed the most to the Fund's outperformance versus the benchmark.
 Our significant overweight in health care also benefited our performance.
 There were no significant drags on performance during the first quarter.